Differentiation in the secondary classroom? It is expected, required. Students benefit from it. It improves classroom management.

 Educators can break down differentiation numerous ways, and those listed above are broad concepts.

-Differentiation is wonderful, from all sides.
+Differentiation in the secondary classroom is wonderful, from all sides.
 As a parent, my children have had teachers who are dedicated to differentiation, and our children have moved along a different speeds.
 They learned more because of differentiation.

 All teachers want to give other people’s children the same opportunities.